yoenoo/cursor-rules/RULES.md

 </git>

 <cursor-tools npm package>

 ## Cursor-Tools Usage

 Usage: cursor-tools [--model=<model>] [--max-tokens=<number>] [--from-github=<github_url>] [--output=<filepath>] [--save-to=<filepath>] [--hint=<hint>] <command> "<query>"
 Note: Options can be specified in kebab-case (--max-tokens) or camelCase (--maxTokens) Both --key=value and --key value formats are supported

 **WEB RESEARCH:** If you are doing a web research, use "cursor-tools web" in the command-line (which uses the Perplexity AI search engine) to search for up-to-date information about libraries, APIs, error messages, and best practices.

-IMPORTANT: IF YOU GET AN ERROR WITH A PACKAGE (E.G. OFTEN WITH LLM APIS), USE "cursor-tools web" TO GET UP-TO-DATE INFORMATION TO SOLVE THE ISSUE.
+IMPORTANT: IF YOU GET AN ERROR WITH A PACKAGE (e.g. OFTEN WITH LLM APIS), USE "cursor-tools web" TO GET UP-TO-DATE INFORMATION TO SOLVE THE ISSUE.
 DON'T JUST LOOP TRYING TO FIGURE IT OUT ON YOUR OWN WITHOUT A WEB SEARCH.

 **CODEBASE ANALYSIS:** For codebase-wide analysis, use cursor-tools repo (or the user mentions "ask gemini") to understand architecture, find relevant code, debug issues, and review code quality.
 IMPORTANT: IF YOU DON'T HAVE CONTEXT ABOUT THE REPOSITORY IN THE .cursorrules FILE OR YOU LOAD LOTS OF CODE INTO THE REPOSITORY, USE "cursor-tools repo" TO GIVE YOURSELF CONTEXT.